Digital health: Technologies

 Digital health technologies come in many different forms and extend into various parts of healthcare.
 As new technologies develop, digital health, as a field, respectively transforms.
 The three most popular domains of digital health technologies include telemedicine, wearable technologies, and augmented and virtual reality.
 Telemedicine is how physicians treat patients remotely and the different technologies needed to make the process more efficient and faster.
 The other main side of digital health is data collection and how to provide on-demand medical information for patients, which gave rise to wearables.
 Wearable technologies hold the promise of bringing personalized data and health-related tracking to all users.
 In terms of digitized treatment, augmented and virtual reality can create personalized regimens for patients that can be repeated and tailored to treat many conditions.

 In fact some of these technologies are being propelled by the startup space, which has been followed via Internet or online media sources such as podcasts on digital health entrepreneurs.
 The National Institute for Health and Care Research (NIHR) has published a review of research on how digital health technologies can help manage health conditions.

 Electronic medical records (EMRs)

 One of the most used E-health applications worldwide is electronic medical records (EMRs).
 Electronic medical records have multiple functions in the medical field.
-Some of the functions include but are not limited to documentation, communication, and management of patient data.
-Electronic medical records are the technological replacement for paper-based documentation, which is not only labor-intensive but also repetitive, inaccurate at times, and can consume a lot of time.
+Some of the functions include documentation, communication, and management of patient data.
+Electronic medical records are the technological replacement for paper-based documentation, which is labor-intensive, repetitive, sometimes inaccurate, and time-consuming.
 Electronic Health Records (EHRs) are another E-health application used by physicians.
 However, despite the many similarities in both health applications, they are not the same.
 The main difference between the two is that EHRs have an additional feature which includes the ability to share the data for multiple authorized physicians.